CENG501-Projects/CENG501-Fall2024/MeerubShahzad/Readme.md

 ### 4.1.4.
 Effectiveness and Validation
 o	This methodology is validated empirically through enormous tests among multiple datasets and attack scenarios.
 The effectiveness of defense is gauged by its ability to maintain high model accuracy while identifying and mitigating backdoor influences.

-This methodology ensures a robust defense against enormous backdoor attacks by focusing on the atypical prediction confidences induced by such attacks, providing a significant enhancement in security measures for deep learning models.
+This methodology ensures a robust defense against enormous backdoor attacks by focusing on the typical prediction confidences induced by such attacks, providing a significant enhancement in security measures for deep learning models.
 The detailed and iterative approach of DTINSPECTOR, from data sampling to anomaly detection, offers a comprehensive defense strategy that is adaptable to various attack complexities.
 ## 4.2.
 Our Interpretation of Methodology
 ### 4.2.1.
 Data Segregation and Sampling:
 The paper mentions sorting data by prediction confidence and selecting high and low-confidence samples.
 But the exact criteria for these selections were not detailed.
 In our interpretation, we decided to determine the thresholds for high and low confidence.
 These threshold values will be based on standard deviation metrics from the overall dataset confidence distribution.
 It will select the most extreme cases that will reveal signs of potential tampering.